 The 12th amendment:

-The 12th amendment is a complex amendment that laid out all the laws for how Presidents and Vice Presidents progressed through the nomination and election process.
+The 12th amendment is a complex amendment that lays out all the laws for how Presidents and Vice Presidents progressed through the nomination and election process.
+It goes into who is allowed to vote and qualified electors and delegates.
+Also the requirements for becoming president.

 The 13th amendment: